Contact East Registration Now Open

 8:00 pm - 10:00 pm

-Relax and unwind after a long day of Contact East-ing at the Hotel Halifax.
-We know that conferences can be a little hectic, so take this time to enjoy a beverage and a salty snack, chat with friends (or make new ones!), and look forward to another exciting day of programming ahead.
+Relax and unwind after a long day of conferencing at the Imperial Theatre.
+We know that Contact East can be a little hectic, so take this time to enjoy a beverage and a salty snack, chat with friends (or make new ones!), and look forward to another exciting day of programming ahead.

 Pitches